Robert Douglas (actor)

 Robert Douglas Finlayson (9 November 1909 – 11 January 1999), known professionally as Robert Douglas, was an English stage and film actor, a television director and producer.

-Early career and personal life
+Early life

 Douglas was born in Fenny Stratford, Buckinghamshire.
 He studied at RADA and made his stage debut at the Theatre Royal, Bournemouth in 1927.
 A year later he made his first London appearance in Many Waters at the Ambassadors Theatre and went into films the following year.